samsonasik/tiny-php/README.md

 You must instanciate a new instance of Tiny with a random alpha-numeric set where each character must only be used exactly once.
 Do **NOT** change this once you start using Tiny, as you won't be able to reverse.

+You can generate a random set from the commandline with `$ ./bin/genset`

 ## Using laravel?

 If you're using laravel and want to use a more laravel-like and cleaner syntax you only have to follow these steps.